Multi-person brawl breaks out in Norfolk Walmart, fight caught on camera

 NORFOLK, Va. - A Facebook video is being investigated by Norfolk Police after they got a call for service Monday night at the Walmart Neighborhood Market on East Princess Anne.

-It appears a large group gathers in freezer aisle, words are exchanged and then a fight breaks out between two men and two women.
+It appears a large group gathers in the freezer aisle, words are exchanged and then a fight breaks out between two men and two women.

-Other people are present watching and at a few points Walmart employees try to separate the fighting individuals.
+Other people are present watching, and at a few points Walmart employees try to separate the fighting individuals.

-The video posted to Facebook has been shared hundreds of times and commented on.
+The video posted to Facebook has been shared hundreds of times and has garnered a number of comments.

-Many people News 3 spoke to, who shop at that Walmart, said they are happy it was blows and not shots during this fight.
+Many people who shop at that Walmart told News 3 they are happy it was blows and not shots during this fight.

 Police encourage anyone who sees a fight like this to call 911 immediately.